jacksonlanecole/WallinCode/README.md

 where the data files for each time step are located (i.e. a.000, a.001, ...).
 This directory structure is created by **run_multiple**.

 There is also an option to produce a gif of the 3D runs (not working at the moment, not sure what the problem is.)

+## make_real
+This is a python script that intends to produce realistic images of a galaxy end state output.
+As of right now, it is in the beginning stages and only calls a simple gaussian filter over the whole image and a median filter.

+## Current State of Things
+As of right now, several lines in plotting_test have been commented out for testing.
+Nothing is great yet.